Blog homepage

 Generic risk assessments cover a wide range of hazards, but COSHH assessments are specifically focused on hazardous substances.
 This ensures they capture the detail needed to remain compliant and, more importantly, to protect people from harm.

 Integrated RAMS software (Risk Assessment and Method Statement) helps you take control of COSHH assessments and wider safety documentation.
-With Work Wallet’s RAMS solution, you can:
+With Work Wallet, you can:

 • Create and store COSHH assessments alongside other safety records in one secure, central platform